-29. How often may examinees take the registration examination?
+29. How often may candidates take the registration examination?

-Once an examinee establishes eligibility to take the examination there is no limit on the number of times an examinee may take the examination, provided the examinee waits the required forty-five (45) days between test dates.
+Once a candidate establishes eligibility to take the examination there is no limit on the number of times a candidate may take the examination, provided the candidate waits the required forty-five days between test dates.
 State licensure candidates must check with their state licensure board for any state specific requirements regarding retesting for licensure purposes only.